severalnines/docs/faq.rst

 I'm using ClusterControl community version.
 Which support channel should I use?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-You can open a thread in our public forum, https://support.severalnines.com/forums.
-In case you have to share files or logs that might contain sensitive information, please submit a ticket at https://support.severalnines.com/new.
+You can open a thread in our `public forum <https://support.severalnines.com/forums>`_.
+In case you have to share files or logs that might contain sensitive information, please submit a `support ticket <https://support.severalnines.com/new>`_.

 Can I install ClusterControl on RHEL based system but my database cluster is running on Debian?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++